RTEMS/rtems_waf/README.md

 RTEMS Waf provides a base to build RTEMS application.

 Waf provides a build system framework.
-You can use waf in your project by simply prooviding a list of files you wish to build and link to create an executable or you can use waf as framework which is integrated into your project to become is build system.
+You can use waf in your project by simply providing a list of files you wish to build and link to create an executable or you can use waf as framework which is integrated into your project to become is build system.